OpenLineage/OpenLineage/integration/airflow/README.md

 * `GreatExpectationsOperator`
 * `PythonOperator`

+SQL Operators utilize SQL parser.
+There is experimental SQL parser, activated if you install [openlineage-sql](https://pypi.org/project/openlineage-sql) on your Airflow worker.

 #### Custom Extractors

 If your DAGs contain additional operators from which you want to extract lineage data, fear not - you can always